False memory: False memory syndrome

-Psychiatry
+Psychotherapy

-Therapists who subscribe to recovered memory theory point to a wide variety of common problems, ranging from eating disorders to sleeplessness, as evidence of repressed memories of sexual abuse.
+Therapists who subscribe to the theories underlying recovered-memory therapy point to a wide variety of common problems, ranging from eating disorders to sleeplessness, as evidence of repressed memories of sexual abuse.
 Psychotherapists tried to reveal "repressed memories" in mental therapy patients through "hypnosis, guided imagery, dream interpretation and narco-analysis".
-The reasoning was that if abuse couldn't be remembered, then it needed to be recovered by the therapist.
+The reasoning was that if abuse could not be remembered, then it needed to be recovered by the therapist.
 The legal phenomena developed in the 1980s, with civil suits alleging child sexual abuse on the basis of "memories" recovered during psychotherapy.
 The term "repressed memory therapy" gained momentum and with it social stigma surrounded those accused of abuse.
 The "therapy" led to other psychological disorders in persons whose memories were recovered.

-Memories recovered through therapy have become more difficult to distinguish between simply being repressed or having existed in the first place.
+Putative memories recovered through therapy have become more difficult to distinguish between simply being repressed or not having existed in the first place.

 Therapists have used strategies such as hypnotherapy, repeated questioning, and bibliotherapy.
 These strategies may provoke the recovery of nonexistent events or inaccurate memories.
 A recent report indicates that similar strategies may have produced false memories in several therapies in the century before the modern controversy on the topic which took place in the 1980s and 1990s.

 According to Loftus, there are different possibilities to create false therapy-induced memory.
 One is the unintentional suggestions of therapists.
 For example, a therapist might tell their client that, on the basis of their symptoms, it is quite likely that they had been abused as a child.
 Once this "diagnosis" is made, the therapist sometimes urges the patient to pursue the recalcitrant memories.
 It is a problem resulting from the fact that people create their own social reality with external information.

 The "lost-in-the-mall" technique is another recovery strategy.
 This is essentially a repeated suggestion pattern.
-The person whose memory is to be recovered is persistently said to have gone through an experience even if it may have not happened.
+The person whose memory is to be "recovered" is persistently said to have gone through an experience even if it may have not happened.
 This strategy can cause the person to recall the event as having occurred, despite its falsehood.